Adam Kinzinger: Immigration

-Kinzinger supports Deferred Action for Childhood Arrivals (DACA).
+Kinzinger supported Deferred Action for Childhood Arrivals (DACA).

 Kinzinger voted for the Further Consolidated Appropriations Act, 2020 which authorizes DHS to nearly double the available H-2B visas for the remainder of FY 2020.

 Kinzinger voted for the Consolidated Appropriations Act, 2020 (H.R.
 1158), which effectively prohibits ICE from cooperating with Health and Human Services to detain or remove illegal alien sponsors of unaccompanied alien children (UACs).

 Iran

-On Twitter, Kinzinger praised Donald Trump's decision to kill Iranian Major General Qasem Soleimani, Commander of the Quds Force, the third most powerful person in Iran.
+On Twitter, Kinzinger praised Donald Trump's decision to have Iranian Major General Qasem Soleimani, Commander of the Quds Force and the third most powerful person in Iran, killed.
 Reacting to news of the assassination, Kinzinger tweeted, "Mess with the bull, get the horns.
 If true, nice call, @realdonaldtrump."
 He continued tweeting, writing, "killed a man responsible for thousands of deaths in #Syria and elsewhere, including Americans.
 Let's see how long the #blameAmerica left takes to make him a poor victim."

+Kinzinger also supported Trump's attacks on Iran's nuclear facilities in June 2025.

 Russia and Ukraine

-Since the Russian invasion of Ukraine began in February 2022, Kinzinger has supported providing aid to Ukraine.
+After the Russian invasion of Ukraine began in February 2022, Kinzinger supported providing aid to Ukraine.
 Until the end of his tenure, he was among the most vocal members of Congress on the topic on social media.
-He considers himself a member of NAFO, an online pro-Ukrainian movement dedicated to countering propaganda and disinformation.
+He is a member of NAFO, an online pro-Ukrainian movement dedicated to countering propaganda and disinformation.
 His support stood in contrast to some Republicans who opposed the aid; when House Minority Leader Kevin McCarthy declared the party would not "write a blank check" to Ukraine should they retake the House, Kinzinger accused him of "giving aid and comfort to the enemy, intentionally or unintentionally."

 As the Russian invasion proved less successful than had generally been expected, Kinzinger argued additional U.S. support had become a more practical investment.
 He also rebutted claims that supplying aid would escalate the conflict, comparing that argument to "a husband saying, 'If you leave me, I'll hit you harder and so you can't go.'
 We should stop self-deterring like this because all the evidence points to the Russians not being able to do much about anything."

 Kinzinger consistently voted in favor of support to Ukraine, including the Ukraine Democracy Defense Lend-Lease Act of 2022, H.R.
 956 (supporting the people of Ukraine), H.R.
 7108 (suspending trade relations with Russia and Belarus), and H.R.
 7691 (renewing Ukrainian aid following the fiscal year).
-In May, he introduced a Authorization for Use of Military Force resolution to allow the United States Armed Forces to respond if Russia deploys biological, chemical, or nuclear weapons against Ukraine.
+In May, he introduced an Authorization for Use of Military Force resolution to allow the United States Armed Forces to respond if Russia deploys biological, chemical, or nuclear weapons against Ukraine.
 A month later, he sponsored a House bill to give training to Ukrainian Air Force pilots on the F-15 Eagle and F-16 Fighting Falcon.